ShirinStar/curriculum/digital_mask.md

 ## Digital masks - SparkAR
 by [shirin anlen](https://shirin.works).

+***as the class will take place online please feel free to interupt me at any point and ask questions***

 ### Essential Questions
 - Why do we have the need to cover ourselves?
 Or maybe it is the need to show ourselves?
 - How can we use AR filters to express ourselves in a new way?